Please fill in the form below, so we can support you in your request.

 Frequently Asked Questions

-No, the MLE NVMe Fast FPGA RAID Data Recorder is so-called Block Storage.
+No, the NVMe FFRAID Recorder uses so-called Block Storage.
 So, no file systems are not supported.
 For each data transfer the user application logic selects a start and maximum end address, and then data is written to flash in a linear fashion.
 This achieves best performance and avoids write amplifications.

 Partitions are not explicitly supported.
-However, the user application logic can use the NVMe Fast FPGA RAID Data Recorder to read the SSD’s partition table and then set up transfers with start and maximum end address to be aligned to partitions.
+However, the user application logic can use the NVMe FFRAID Recorder to read the SSD’s partition table and then set up transfers with start and maximum end address to be aligned to partitions.

 Only one single namespace is supported per SSD.